TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Introduction

-In addition to its theoretical efficiency, \textsc{T-BoN BO} is simple and easy to implement since it does not require any explicit uncertainty modeling, embeddings, or Gaussian process surrogates.
-We now demonstrate the empirical performance of our approach using a series of numerical experiments.
-Concretely, we instantiate \textsc{T-BoN BO} in a digital advertising setting, where the goal is to iteratively refine image-generation prompts for ad creatives so as to maximize ad responsiveness for a population of customers.
-We test and measure how well and how fast a method optimizes for (i.e., aligns with) the preference distribution induced by LLM-based simulation of personas in the Digital Twins persona dataset called Twin-2k-500 \citep{toubia2025twin}.\footnote{While LLM-based persona simulation can be biased and may not reflect real-world human behavior \citep{li2025llm, peng2025mega}, it still induces a valid preference distribution.
-As such, it can serve as a valid benchmark on which we can compare the performance of different AI-based optimization methods.} We demonstrate that \textsc{T-BoN BO} significantly outperforms strong state-of-the-art baselines such as \textsc{Best-of-N} \citep{snell2024scaling} and GEPA \citep{agrawal2025gepa} in terms of evaluation efficiency, i.e., reaching fixed performance with a smaller number of steps.
-Specifically, we show that: \squishlist \item \textsc{T-BoN BO}, the proposed evaluation efficient framework, achieves nearly twice more improvements from \textsc{Best-of-N} baselines compared to \textsc{GEPA} \citep{agrawal2025gepa}, the state-of-the-art prompt optimization-based self-improving AI algorithm, which outperforms \textsc{GRPO} \citep{liu2024deepseek}, the state-of-the-art reinforcement learning fine-tuning algorithm. \item \textsc{T-BoN BO} outperforms the state-of-the-art baseline even when we simulate preferences without any persona information, i.e., when the evaluator is a single LLM judge with no auxiliary context. \squishend Together, these results show that \textsc{T-BoN BO} can reach good performance both in settings where there is significant heterogeneity in the preferences of the target population as well as in settings with homogeneous preferences.
+In the ad optimization experiments, the goal is to iteratively refine image-generation prompts for ad creatives to maximize responsiveness for a population of customers.
+We test and measure how well and how fast a method optimizes for (i.e., aligns with) the preference distribution induced by LLM-based simulation of personas in the Digital Twins persona dataset called Twin-2k-500 \citep{toubia2025twin}.
+We consider eight advertising scenarios and compare the performance of \textsc{TextBO} to two strong baselines -- (1) \textsc{Best-of-N} \citep{snell2024scaling}, a popular and well-performing test-time alignment method, and (2) \textsc{GEPA} \citep{agrawal2025gepa}, a state-of-the-art prompt optimization based self-improving AI algorithm, which has been shown to outperform reinforcement learning fine-tuning algorithms such as GRPO \citep{liu2024deepseek}.

+We show that \textsc{TextBO} significantly outperforms both these baselines, across all eight scenarios.
+Further, in an ablation study, we show that these gains are not simply due to the persona data -- even when we simulate preferences without any persona information, i.e., when the evaluator is a single LLM judge with no auxiliary context -- \textsc{TextBO} outperforms baseline approaches.
+Our numerical experiments show that \textsc{TextBO} can reach good performance both in settings where there is significant heterogeneity in the preferences of the target population as well as in settings with homogeneous preferences.

+Next, we consider a series of agentic AI benchmark experiments in order to assess whether the same \textsc{Best‑of‑N} multi‑step update principle improves evaluation efficienc.
+Specifically, we consider the experiments used to evaluate \textsc{GEPA} in \citet{agrawal2025gepa} -- HotpotQA, HoVer, and Pupa.
+We then compare the performance of \textsc{TextBO‑GEPA} (\textsc{GEPA} augmented with Best‑of‑N gradient sampling and multiple gradient steps) to \textsc{GEPA}.
+Across all experiments, we show that \textsc{TextBO-GEPA} consistently outperforms \textsc{GEPA}.

+Together, these experiments establish TextBO as an effective and general purpose self-improving AI algorithm that can be used for data driven decision-making for both business decisions such as ad creatives, product descriptions, as well as agentic tasks.